ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 /ifs/scratch/c2b2/ip_lab/sy2515/
 ```

-Independently with these, you can use "qlogin" (or "qlogin -l mem=32G") to land on a computing node, which supports computation to happen.
-This also means the login node doesn't support computation, but just some basic file editing operations.
+Independently with these, you can use "qlogin" (or "qlogin -l mem=32G") to land on a computing node (with the same three directories), which supports computation to happen.
+This also means the login node doesn't support computation, but just some basic file editing operations (because you might not be able to get enough memory in the login node; but you can with command like "qlogin -l mem=32G").

 More frequently used commands in cluster: qlogin, qsub, qstat, qdel